GeoscienceAustralia/sira/_sources/ch02_concept.rst.txt

 material for the repair tasks.
 Additional optional offsets can be factored in to capture specific contexts:

-a) *Restoration Offset* – this is a time allowance for assessment of damage to the system and for securing the site to assure it is safe for commencement of repairs;
+a) *Restoration Offset* - this is a time allowance for assessment of damage to the system and for securing the site to assure it is safe for commencement of repairs;

-b) *Testing and Commission Interval*: this is a time allowance for testing conformity with operational and safety parameters for the system, or a part thereof.
+b) *Testing and Commission Interval* - this is a time allowance for testing conformity with operational and safety parameters for the system, or a part thereof.